 Pathway from the NZDipBus (Level 5) in Tauranga

 It's possible to take this degree in Tauranga by first completing the New Zealand Diploma in Business (Level 5) at Toi Ohomai Institute of Technology in 2018, with at least a B grade average.

-Then you can transfer into the second year of the Bachelor of Business at the University of Waikato in Tauranga, and credit your NZDipBus towards up to eight 100-level papers (120 points).
+Then you can transfer into the second year of the Bachelor of Business at the University of Waikato in Tauranga, and credit your NZDipBus (Level 5) towards the first year of your degree (up to eight papers).

 If you want to complete years 2 and 3 of the BBus in Tauranga, starting in 2019, you can choose to major in either Accounting, Finance, Marketing or Strategic Management.

 To choose from a wider range of subjects, you'll need to study at the University of Waikato campus in Hamilton.

 Note: The new BBus degree is not open to Bay of Plenty Polytechnic/Toi Ohomai students who completed the NZDipBus (Level 6) in 2017.
 You will need to transfer into the third year of the original Bachelor of Business Analysis (Financial), majoring in either Accounting or Finance.

 To make an appointment with our Tauranga Future Student Advisor, email firstname.lastname@example.org or phone 0800 WAIKATO.

 You'll be studying at Waikato Management School, which is ranked in the top 1% of the business schools worldwide, having achieved Triple Crown Accreditation from EQUIS, AMBA and AACSB,This is a globally recognised benchmark of excellence in teaching and research.

 In the prestigious QS World University Subject Rankings 2017, Waikato is ranked in the world's top 150 universities for Accounting and Finance, and in the top 250 for Business & Management Studies and Economics.